 Taxpayer identification numbers (TINs).
 To report payments to an attorney on Form 1099-NEC, you must obtain the attorney's TIN.
-You may use Form W-9, Request for Taxpayer Identification Number and Certification, to obtain the attorney's TIN.
+You may use Form W-9 to obtain the attorney's TIN.
 An attorney is required to promptly supply its TIN whether it is a corporation or other entity, but the attorney is not required to certify its TIN.
 If the attorney fails to provide its TIN, the attorney may be subject to a penalty under section 6723 and its regulations, and you must backup withhold on the reportable payments.